awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY.md

 # COPY<a name="r_COPY"></a>

 Loads data into a table from data files or from an Amazon DynamoDB table\.
-The files can be located in an Amazon Simple Storage Service \(Amazon S3\) bucket, an Amazon EMR \(Amazon EMR\) cluster, or a remote host that is accessed using a Secure Shell \(SSH\) connection\.
+The files can be located in an Amazon Simple Storage Service \(Amazon S3\) bucket, an Amazon EMR cluster, or a remote host that is accessed using a Secure Shell \(SSH\) connection\.

 **Note**
 Amazon Redshift Spectrum external tables are read\-only\.
 You can't COPY to an external table\.